antoinechoffrut/UHCW/README.md

   </p>

-## Visualizing the booking history
+### The booking history
-The **booking history** traces the status of the appointments, i.e. whether it is "available" or "booked", across the data collection times.
+The **booking history** traces the status of the appointments, i.e. whether they are "available" or "booked", at all data collection times.
 The figure below shows the booking history for one center and test type.